-Well, It’s that time of year again where America celebrates her independence.
+Well, It’s that time of year again when America celebrates her independence.
 With it, fireworks across the country will be projected into our night sky in fabulous glory.
 So here are my tips on how I like photographing fireworks.

 1) DSLR or a camera that can go completely manual.